awslabs/aws-proof-build-assistant/doc/index.md

 </p><!-- class="flag-name" -->

 <p class="flag-desc">
 Output path for the generated `Makefile`.
-By default, `aquifer` generates a `Makefile.aquifer` in the working directory.
+By default, `arpa` generates a `Makefile.arpa` in the working directory.
 </p><!-- class="flag-desc" -->

 <p class="flag-name">